Flat-coated Retriever: History

 their number grew rapidly.
 However, soon after, their popularity began to decrease, eclipsed by the Golden Retriever, which was actually bred in part from the Flat-Coated Retriever, along with other breeds.
 By the end of World War II, so few Flat-Coated Retrievers remained, the breed's survival was uncertain.
 However, beginning in the 1960s, careful breeding brought the population back and the breed gained in popularity again, for both the sport of conformation showing, and as a companion pet.
 Today, the Flat-Coated Retriever enjoys a modest popularity and is moving ahead as a breed through attentive breeding for the conformation, health, multipurpose talent, and exceptional temperament that are its hallmarks.
 It has yet to return in substantial numbers to field competition.

-In 2011, 'Sh Ch.
-Vbos The Kentuckian' (aka Jet), a 9.5-year-old Flat-Coated Retriever from South Queensferry, near Edinburgh, Scotland, won Best in Show at Crufts.
+Flat-Coated Retrievers have had success competing internationally, most notably at the UK’s Crufts Dog Show, the largest dog show in the world.
+In 2022, Baxer 'Ch.
+Almanza Backseat Driver', a 6-year-old liver flat-coated retriever from Oslo Norway, won Best in Show at Crufts.
+In 2011, 'Vbos The Kentuckian' (aka Jet), a 9.5-year-old Flat-Coated Retriever from South Queensferry, near Edinburgh, Scotland, also won Best in Show at Crufts.
 Almanza Far and Flyg (a.k.a.
 Simon), from Oslo, Norway, won the Gundog Group at Crufts in 2007.
-Before that in 2003, a Swedish dog 'Inkwells Named Shadow' had also won the Gundog Group.
+Before that in 2003, a Swedish dog 'Inkwells Named Shadow' also won the Gundog Group.
 The last UK dog to win the Gundog Group at Crufts was "Sh Ch Gayplume Dream-maker" in 2002.
-In 2022 Crufts, Baxer 'Ch.
-Almanza Backseat Driver', a 6-year-old liver flat-coated retriever from Oslo Norway, won the Best in Show.
-The previous other Flat-Coated Retriever to win Best in Show at Crufts was 'Ch.
+Prior to that, the Flat-Coated Retriever who won Best in Show at Crufts was 'Ch.
 Shargleam Blackcap' in 1980.
 These wins have contributed to the breed's popularity in Europe and the United Kingdom.